Help to lighten her load

 - 40 HHs (13%) gathered firewood and also purchased supplementary firewood.

 - 37 HHs (12%) always purchased their wood and did not make gathering trips to the forest.
 They spent money on firewood but not any time gathering firewood.

 Older youth or men typically carried a load of firewood that weighed between 36 to 41 kg.
 A total number of 694 trips per week were reported by those families that gathered firewood.
 Each trip represented one heavy work day of 4-5 hours per person, with each family having a designated people who did this work, either by individually (always men) or in small groups of 2-3 people.

 The 694 trips per week roughly represent 20,820 kilograms being extracted from the forest each week by the 263 HHs, using a conservative weight of 30 kg/load.

 You might want to read that again – 694 trips extracting roughly 20,820 kilograms of firewood each week by only 263 families - just imagine the time and effort involved.

 As an affordable and efficient technology, an ecological stove can certainly make a difference, and contribute to the wellbeing of families.

-With your support, we can continue to lighten the load for families living in poverty in Tlamacazapa.
+With your support, we can continue to lighten the load for those living in poverty in Tlamacazapa.